bernardmcmanus/jquery.hx/README.md

 ### Actions

-The following code blocks show the available actions called with their respective default option values.
+The following code blocks show the available actions called with their default option values.

 #### transform
 ```javascript